Daanika Gordon

 Dr. Gordon's work has appeared in journals including Social Problems, Law & Social Inquiry, Law & Policy, Socius: Sociological Perspectives for a Dynamic World, and Sociological Perspectives, among other outlets.
 At Tufts, her research has been funded by the Institute for Citizens and Scholars, the Bernstein Faculty Fellowship, the Neubauer Faculty Fellowship, and the Faculty Research Awards Committee.
 Prior, her work was supported by the Center for Engaged Scholarship and the National Science Foundation.

-Dr. Gordon teaches courses including the sociology of race and ethnicity, race and the criminal justice system, deviance and conformity, and research design and interpretation.
+Dr. Gordon teaches courses including the sociology of race and ethnicity, race and the criminal legal system, deviance and conformity, and research design and interpretation.
 She also teaches courses and sits on the faculty advisory committee for the Tufts University Prison Initiative of Tisch College (TUPIT).
 Dr. Gordon was the 2023 recipient of the Recognition of Undergraduate Teaching Excellence (ROUTE) Award, which is awarded annually to a junior faculty member who has displayed exceptional teaching and advising, concern for students' academic and personal growth, and the ability to convey passion and enthusiasm for their field of study.